 - A dedicated number and specialist team to support you and your family during a power cut

 - Keeping you safe on the doorstep with the use of passwords and identification badges

 - Priority support in the event of an emergency (for example, a severe weather incident)

-- You can also register for alternative communication such as large print correspondence or bills or to send these to an alternative contact at your request
+- You can also register for alternative communication such as large print correspondence or bills or to send them to an alternative contact at your request.

 It is also worth contacting your provider to discuss the range of services that might be right for you and your family as there is a wide range of support available to PSR customers, including social tariff schemes which could help to reduce your bills if you're on a low income.

 How to register for the Priority Services Register by phone and online